-The main notice boards are in the eastern entrance foyer, outside the entrance to the kitchen.
+The main notice boards are in the eastern entrance foyer, outside the entrance to the kitchen and opposite the elevator.
 Official information about the College is posted on them.
-In addition, the Weekly Notices are distributed around College and residents receive an electronic copy.
+In addition, the Weekly Notices are distributed around College and residents receive an electronic copy via email.
 Residents are expected to read all notices regularly.

-There is a whiteboard in the Dining Room for urgent College notices and noticeboards on the first landing of the eastern and western stairwells for student notices.
+There are also noticeboards on the first landing of the eastern and western stairwells for student notices.